 - Female representation on 15 of the 17 Group’s boards

 - A total of 22 female board directors across the Group

 At ADNOC, the first step in building a successful diversity strategy is identifying high potential talent, and then developing them into leaders who can occupy critical roles.
-ADNOC provides a robust support system for talented female leadership aspirants, through a network of mentors who provide advice and guidance, while ensuring that their mentees’ hard work and achievements are visible to top leadership.
+ADNOC provides a robust support system for talented female leadership aspirants, through a network of mentors who provide advice and guidance while ensuring that their mentees’ hard work and achievements are visible to top leadership.

 In a nutshell, ADNOC’s development programs equip its women with skills that increase our confidence, which in turn helps us reach out for the stretch opportunities that will deliver long-term success for us, individually, and for the ADNOC Group.

-If I look back at the year that was, ADNOC’s strong resilience and business continuity amidst the impacts of COVID-19 are perhaps in part due to our diverse workforce and leadership, who collectively rose to the challenges presented by the pandemic.
+If I look back at the year that was, ADNOC’s strong resilience and business continuity amidst the impacts of COVID-19 is perhaps in part due to our diverse workforce and leadership, who collectively rose to the challenges presented by the pandemic.

-In conclusion, as the world continues to be dynamic, I hope that like ADNOC – more companies will invest in developing their talented female employees for leadership and board roles.
+In conclusion, as the world continues to be dynamic, I hope that, like ADNOC – more companies will invest in developing their talented female employees for leadership and board roles.
 After all, championing diversity is good business, and good for business.

 ABOUT THURAYA AL MASKARI